TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 33/Isaiah 33.9.md

 ---

-The land mourneth and languisheth; Lebanon is confounded and withereth away; Sharon is like a desert; and Bashan and Carmel shake off [their leaves] .
+The land mourns and languishes.
+Lebanon is confounded and withers away.
+Sharon is like a desert, and Bashan and Carmel are stripped bare.